rogerjdeangelis/utl-partitioning-your-table-for-a-big-parallel-systask-sort/README.md

 # utl-partitioning-your-table-for-a-big-sort
-Partitioning your table for a big sort.
-    Partitioning your table for a big sort
+    Partitioning your table for a big parallel systask sort

     see SAS Forum
     https://tinyurl.com/y9rrqngr